 While the initial comment was ignored, Dinach’s decision to address it calmly and succinctly shortly thereafter displays a leadership strength about which we should take note.
 Google’s decision to work with its employees in supporting the viral “protest”—changing titles, and creating “Lady Day” emojis—is a conscious decision to address the issue.
 They are neither ignoring it, nor excusing it!

-By acknowledging micro aggressions you empower yourself as an individual and a leader to open an important dialogue and, ultimately, shift the awareness and behaviors of those around you.
+By acknowledging micro aggressions in the workplace, you empower yourself as an individual and a leader to open an important dialogue and, ultimately, shift the awareness and behaviors of those around you.

 The groundswell of support and the lighthearted (but effective) way in which Google employees have recognized and reacted to the “Lady CFO” comment provides a humorous and socially relevant way to have a conversation about an important topic—a topic about which BlessingWhite and Catalyst are enthusiastic, and one that is addressed in our Leading With Inclusion suite.
 Micro aggressions are a form of communication that implicitly perpetuates stereotypes, highlights inequities, and, when unaddressed, negatively impacts individuals and organizations on a daily basis.

-Lastly, this is a topic that was written about by someone who, at least for today, is happy to go by the title, “Lady Consultant.”
+Lastly, this article on diversity was written by someone who, at least for today, is happy to go by the title, “Lady Consultant.”